 I also listen to Fearne Cotton’s Happy Place podcast after a recommendation from a friend earlier on this year (thank you Taz) which I thoroughly recommend and the Do It Scared podcast by Ruth Soukup which is great when I need a little boost in motivation.

 Are there other pages or podcasts you would recommend I follow as well?
-Do you follow any of these as well?
+Do you follow any of these yourself?
 How do they help you?

 Until next time, TTFN